cutlersr/iggypop/README.md

 Default settings:

-- Remove common GG Sites: BsaI, BsmBI, BbsI, SapI, and BtgZI with `@AvoidPattern` tags
+- Remove common GG Sites (BsaI, BsmBI, etc. using `@AvoidPattern` tags)
 - Protect annotated regulatory sites with `@AvoidChanges` tags
-- Enforce synonymous changes to all annotated CDSs using `@EnforceTranslation` tag
+- Enforce synonymous changes to annotated CDSs using `@EnforceTranslation` tags
 - Assemble oligos ≤ 250 bp for BsmBI assembly using AATG/GCTT overhangs

 Check the output in your favorite viewer, then generate your oligos: